-CONTRAINDICATIONS: Known immunodeficiency syndrome, patients with increased risk for opportunistic infections, including immunocompromised patients (including those currently receiving immunosuppressive therapies or those immunocompromised by prior therapies), severe active infections, active chronic infections (hepatitis, tuberculosis), known active malignancies, except for patients with cutaneous basal cell carcinoma, severe liver impairment (Child-Pugh class C), hypersensitivity to the active substance or to any of the excipients.
+CONTRAINDICATIONS: Known immunodeficiency syndrome, patients with increased risk for opportunistic infections, including immunocompromised patients (including those currently receiving immunosuppressive therapies or those immunocompromised by prior therapies), severe active infections, active chronic infections (hepatitis, tuberculosis), known active malignancies, , severe liver impairment (Child-Pugh class C), hypersensitivity to the active substance or to any of the excipients.

-WARNINGS/PRECAUTIONS: +Bradyarrhythmia: Initiation of treatment results in a transient decrease in heart rate which may be associated with atrioventricular conduction delays, including the occurrence of isolated reports of transient, spontaneously resolving complete AV block.
+WARNINGS/PRECAUTIONS: \Bradyarrhythmia: Initiation of treatment results in a transient decrease in heart rate which may be associated with atrioventricular conduction delays, including the occurrence of isolated reports of transient, spontaneously resolving complete AV block.
 After the first dose, the decline in heart rate starts within one hour and is maximal within 6 hours.
 This post-dose effect persists over the following days, although usually to a milder extent, and usually abates over the next weeks.
 With continued administration, the average heart rate returns towards baseline within one month.
 However individual patients may not return to baseline heart rate by the end of the first month.
 Conduction abnormalities were typically transient and asymptomatic.
 They usually did not require treatment and resolved within the first 24 hours on treatment.
 If necessary, the decrease in heart rate induced by fingolimod can be reversed by parenteral doses of atropine or isoprenaline.
 All patients should have an ECG and blood pressure measurement performed prior to and 6 hours after the first dose of Gilenya.
 All patients should be monitored for a period of 6 hours for signs and symptoms of bradycardia with hourly heart rate and blood pressure measurement.
 Continuous (real time) ECG monitoring during this 6 hour period is recommended..
 In the event of bradyarrhythmia-related symptoms, initiate appropriate clinical management and monitoring until symptoms resolve.
 Should a patient require pharmacological intervention during the first-dose monitoring, overnight monitoring in a medical facility should be instituted and the first-dose monitoring should be repeated after the second dose of Gilenya.
 If the heart rate at 6 hours is the lowest since the first dose was administered (suggesting that the maximum pharmacodynamic effect on the heart may not yet be manifest), monitoring should be extended by at least 2 hours and until heart rate increases again.
 Additionally, if after 6 hours, the heart rate is <45 bpm, or the ECG shows new onset second degree or higher grade AV block or a QTc interval ≥500 msec, extended monitoring (at least overnight monitoring), should be performed, and until the findings have resolved.
 The occurrence at any time of third degree AV block should also lead to extended monitoring (at least overnight monitoring).
+Very rare cases of T-wave inversion have been reported.
+In case of T-wave inversion, the prescriber should ensure that there are no associated myocardial ischaemia signs or symptoms.
+If myocardial ischaemia is suspected, it is recommended to seek advice from cardiologist.